jaiswal4sudeep/ToponAdPlugin/README.md

 ## 🧪 Testing Tips

 - Use real `appId`, `appKey`, and `placementId` from the TopOn dashboard.
-- Always test ad behavior on a real device.
+- Always test ad behavior on a real device (not emulator).

 ---